cor3ntin/wg21-1/deducing-this.md

 };
 ```

-which has the surprise result of incorrectly propagating the cv-qualifiers of the call wrapper:
+which has the surprise result of incorrectly propagating the cv-qualifiers of the call wrapper.
+From the paper:

 ```
 struct fun {